School of Nursing and Allied Health

-- Prerequisites for scientific and behavioral science foundations for the study of nursing: Chemistry, Microbiology, Anatomy & Physiology, Psychology, Human Growth and Development, and Statistics
+- Prerequisites for scientific and behavioral science foundations for the study of nursing: Chemistry, Microbiology, Anatomy & Physiology, Psychology, Human Growth and Development, and Statistics.

-- Development of basic knowledge, skills and values in nursing (Perspectives on the Healthcare Delivery Systems, Health Assessment, Art & Science of Nursing); the focus initially is broad and inclusive of communities, groups, families and the individual
+- Development of basic knowledge, skills and values in nursing (Perspectives on the Health Care Delivery Systems, Health Assessment, Art & Science of Nursing).
+The focus initially is broad and inclusive of communities, groups, families and the individual.

-- The advanced BSN-level curriculum is developed in a) community health, b) pathophysiology and c) research.
+- The advanced BSN level curriculum is developed in a) community health, b) pathophysiology, and c) research.

-- Concurrently with studies in nursing, studies continue to develop in the core studies of Christianity
+- Concurrently with studies in nursing, studies continue to develop in the core studies of Christianity.

-- The liberal arts curriculum requires demonstration of competence in reading English, writing English, math and functional use of computer technology; the BSN students broaden their liberal arts core with studies in humanities and fine arts
+- The liberal arts curriculum requires demonstration of competence in reading English, writing English, math, and functional use of computer technology.
+The BSN students broaden their liberal arts core with studies in humanities, and fine arts.

-Applicants to the Nursing program are to meet entrance requirements of Houston Baptist University and are to manifest positive qualities of health, character and personality with the potential to develop good professional character.
-Objective criteria (HESI Admission Assessment scores for grammar, reading comprehension, math, anatomy & physiology, and critical thinking; and grade point averages, science grade point average, completion of all prerequisites toward the degree; and hours taken at HBU), are used to rank candidates for selection for entry into the program, depending on the number of eligible candidates and availability of faculty and clinical experiences.
+Applicants to the nursing program are to meet entrance requirements of Houston Baptist University and are to manifest positive qualities of health, character and personality with the potential to develop good professional character.
+Objective criteria (HESI Admission Assessment scores for grammar, reading comprehension, math, anatomy & physiology, and critical thinking; and grade point averages, science grade point average, completion of all pre-requisites towards the degree; and hours taken at HBU), are used to rank candidates for selection for entry into the program, depending on the number of eligible candidates and availability of faculty and clinical experiences.
 Standardized exams are given at checkpoints throughout the curriculum and a comprehensive exam is administered at the end of the undergraduate programs.
 The exams are used as measures of retention and competence to enhance students’ ability to take the RN licensure exam.
 Failure to demonstrate retention or competence on the specified exams requires remediation.
 Remedial study and retesting to demonstrate retention and competence may result in delays for graduation.

 Houston Baptist University’s School of Nursing and Allied Health offers a rigorous nursing curriculum that includes academic and clinical performance requirements.
-To be awarded a Bachelor of Science Degree in Nursing, the student must successfully complete both elements of the program.
+To be awarded a Bachelor’s of Science Degree in Nursing, the student must successfully complete both elements of the program.
 Students who receive a nursing degree from Houston Baptist University will have been exposed to the skills and knowledge necessary to pass the NCLEX-RN licensure exam and perform the clinical tasks typically expected of registered nurses.
 The Houston Baptist University School of Nursing and Allied Health does not guarantee that each person admitted to its nursing program will pass all elements of the program, or that those graduated from the program will be able to pass the licensure exam and/or secure employment as a nurse.
-Attaining these goals depends on the degree to which the student diligently applies him or herself to the studies, and on the economic forces influencing the healthcare industry.
+Attaining these goals depends on the degree to which the student diligently applies him or herself to the studies, and on the economic forces influencing the health care industry.
 Neither of these factors is within the control of the Houston Baptist University School of Nursing and Allied Health.

 The BSN nursing programs are accredited by the following agencies: